 If the Vulcan permit is approved partially or entirely, TCEQ must afford the public the opportunity to respond to the permit approval by again filing online comments on the TCEQ website.
 Anyone responding must do so by claiming they are an affected party and providing sufficient details as to why they are an affected party.
 Respondents must also request a public hearing.
 Comments must be submitted within 30 days of newspaper publication of approval.

 TCEQ will then decide who is an affected party.
 Affected parties will be given opportunity for Contested Case Hearing (CCH)—similar to a civil trial.
 The TCEQ commissioners will consider requests and either uphold the Executive Director’s decision, or refer to the SOAH (State Office of Administrative Hearings) judge for a decision.

 Contact Representative Biedermann and Senator Campbell.
 Urge them to begin working with Comal County commissioners to craft legislation that will give the County more authority to protect citizens against incompatible and harmful land uses (e.g., new quarries, concrete, and asphalt plants in residential areas).

 Help us raise funds to fight the proposed quarry.
 We are an all-volunteer group of neighbors working together to protect our families and the beautiful Hill Country.
 But fighting a huge corporation like Vulcan requires legal and scientific expertise.
-Help fund legal representation for Comal County citizens with a contribution via our GoFundMe page.
+Help fund legal representation for Comal County citizens by making a contribution.
 To meet our goal, we need 400 more donations of $200 each—but smaller amounts are welcome too!
-(And if you wish to lay low, donate anonymously.)